radical-squared/DeepStackManager/README.md

 # deepstack manager

 Simple python script to list, register or delete faces in deepstack instance.
-Allows registering multiple images at a time.
+Makes it easy to register face with multiple images by submitting all image files present in current directory.

 <pre>